BIRU-Scop/tenzu-docs/docs/docker/docker-compose.md

 ## Troubleshooting

-### Volume Mount Issues
+### Permission access error

-If you want to change the location of the volumes `tenzu-static` and/or `tenzu-media` used in the Compose file, please note that in the image we set the user to `default-user:default-group` and that only the following paths are owned by this user:
+Please note that in the image we set the user to `default-user:default-group` and that only the following paths are owned by this user:
 - `/tenzu`
 - `/public`